ponylang/ponyc/lib/README.md

 alteration to the workflow.

-On the other hand, changes to the contents of this directory will require some changes.
+On the other hand, changes to the contents of this directory will require changes in workflow.

 There are currently two methods for maintaining the libraries.
 The preferred method is using `git subtree`